jordanaron22/ImputingMetabolites/README.md

 ```

 This will generate a swarm file named "ComparingImpMethods.swarm" that runs 500 instances of the R file named "ComparingImpMethods.R" with seeds 1-500.
 From the previous line, low_val_1 = .3, high_val_1=.4, low_val_2 = 0, and high_val_2 = .2.
 It will save r2.df from each instance into a folder named 3402.

+Check the wiki tab for a sample script.